Busato/scrapping-dados-governo/README.md

 First run `npm install`

-After that, you should run `node app.js`
+After that, you should run `npm start`

 You can see the log of the url visited in the file site-log.txt